emmaqbrown/emma-site/src/content/moreAbout.md

 ---

-living in Hong Kong teaching computer science at a secondary school
+i teach computer science at a secondary school in Hong Kong

 <br>